stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 long undisturbed ground.
 It was incredibly tough and thick, but so old that we finally pried it open and feasted our eyes on what it held.

-  Much&mdash;amazingly much&mdash;was left of the object despite the lapse of five hundred years.
+  Much--amazingly much--was left of the object despite the lapse of five hundred years.
 The skeleton, though crushed in places by the jaws of the thing that had killed it, held together with surprising firmness, and we gloated over the clean white skull and its long, firm teeth and its eyeless sockets that once had glowed with a charnel fever like our own.
-In the coffin lay an amulet of curious and exotic design, which had apparently been worn around the sleeper&rsquo;s neck.
+In the coffin lay an amulet of curious and exotic design, which had apparently been worn around the sleeper's neck.
 It was the oddly conventionalised figure of a crouching winged hound, or sphinx with a semi-canine face, and was exquisitely carved in antique Oriental fashion from a small piece of green jade.
 The expression on its features was repellent in the extreme, savouring at once of death, bestiality, and malevolence.
-Around the base was an inscription in characters which neither St. John nor I could identify; and on the bottom, like a maker&rsquo;s seal, was graven a grotesque and formidable skull.
+Around the base was an inscription in characters which neither St. John nor I could identify; and on the bottom, like a maker's seal, was graven a grotesque and formidable skull.

   Immediately upon beholding this amulet we knew that we must possess it; that